-In the Town of Leicester, conditions susceptible to flash flooding generally only occur along the town's eastern border at the base of the Green Mountains.
+In the Town of Leicester, conditions susceptible to flash flooding and fluvial erosion generally only occur along the town's eastern border at the base of the Green Mountains.
 The remainder of town is much more a low-elevation, rolling landscape which doesn't usually lead to flash floods.